NgBlaze/alx-low_level_programming/0x00-hello_world/README.md

 2-assembler - Write a script that generates the assembly code of a C code and save it in an output file.

+3-name - Write a script that compiles a C file and creates an executable named cisfun.